pvcraven/2017_web_security/source/server_certificates/server_certificates.rst

 A SSL Certificate can be purchased through a domain provider such as GoDaddy, DigiCert, GlobalSign and more.
 They will offer several different service packages including standard SSL certificate, Extended Validation Certificate, Multiple-Domains, and Wildcard(s).
-This is going to be variant per company depending on what the company's end goal is for their website.
+This is going to vary among company depending on what the company's end goal is for their website.

 How to Tell if a Website is Secure?